shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 At AAACT, we help GC employees find workplace accommodations tailored to their individual needs.
 While 3D printing may be part of the conversation, our team focuses on identifying the right combination of tools, whether that's established adaptive devices, software solutions, or occasionally, a custom-printed aid, to create workspaces where everyone can do their best work.

-To learn more about the AAACT Program, visit [How AAACT Can Help You?](https://www.canada.ca/en/shared-services/services/employees-accessibility/how-aaact-help-you.html).
+To learn more about the AAACT Program, visit [How CAN AAACT Help You?](https://www.canada.ca/en/shared-services/services/employees-accessibility/how-aaact-help-you.html).

 ## Accessibility by Default: Building Inclusive Digital Experiences from the Ground Up with GC Forms